bhky/opennsfw2/README.md

   [TensorFlow 1](https://github.com/mdietrichstein/tensorflow-open_nsfw/blob/master/image_utils.py#L4-L53)
   implementations.
 The key steps are:
   - Resize the input Pillow image to `(256, 256)`.
-  - Save the image as JPEG bytes and reload again to an NumPy image (this step is mysterious, but somehow it really makes a difference).
+  - Save the image as JPEG bytes and reload again to a NumPy image (this step is mysterious, but somehow it really makes a difference).
   - Crop the centre part of the NumPy image with size `(224, 224)`.
   - Swap the colour channels to BGR.